 The researchers say the recipe could be modified to modify some properties of the material, in particular by changing the size and sequences of the DNA strands.

-The team found that the bacteria grew well on the material, penetrating deep into the hydrogel's pores.
+The team found that the bacteria grew well on the material, penetrating deep into the pores of the hydrogel.
 The hydrogel also did a good job of conducting electricity.
 The researchers also built a way to turn off the battery.
-When energy is no longer needed, an enzyme can be added that "cuts" the DNA strands and collapses the material.
+When energy is no longer needed, an enzyme can be added that “cuts” the DNA strands and causes the material to collapse.

 The research was published in the journal ACS Applied Materials & Interfaces .